This post may contain affiliate links. Please see my Disclosure statement for more details.

 Garnish – any, all work well: chopped green onions, chopped black olives, sour cream, chopped lettuce and tomatoes, chopped cilantro, chopped white or bermuda onions, salsa

-Take the casserole dish with the beans, pour mixture on top and top with cheese (sometimes I add olives and green onions at this stage).
+Take the casserole dish with the beans, pour mixture on top and top with cheese.
 Bake in the oven for another 10 minutes or until the cheese is melted and just starts to bubble.
-Serve with generous heaps of lettuce as a bed (romain, red leaf and iceberg work really well here), and garnish with garnishes of your choice.
+Serve with generous heaps of lettuce as a bed (romaine, red leaf, and iceberg work really well here), and garnish if you like.

 2-4 fish fillets (firm, white fish works best)